LGBTI

-Nurses, midwives and students who identify as LGBTI may encounter stressors relating to their sexuality in the workplace.
-Being informed about the law and issues that affect LGBTI people can help to ensure that everyone feels safe and happy at work.
+Nurses, midwives and students who identify as LGBTQIA+ may encounter stressors relating to their sexuality in the workplace.
+Being informed about the law and issues that affect LGBTQIA+ people can help to ensure that everyone feels safe and happy at work.

 If you would like to chat to someone you can call our confidential support line 24/7 on 1800 667 877.